-The Staff of the 2022 International Geography Bee World Championships will be announced on a rolling basis throughout 2021 and 2022.
+The Staff of the 2022 International Geography Championships will be announced on a rolling basis throughout 2021 and 2022.
 The staff members below are nearly certain to staff.
 Please note that many staff members from 2018 who are not currently listed here will in fact be back; we just need to confirm dates and specific responsibilities with them first.
-There will also be a number of new staff members staffing their first IGB World Championships on board as well.
+There will also be a number of new staff members staffing their first IGC on board as well.

 Emilio Ergueta is currently a full-time staff member for IAC where he serves as Director of Question Production.
-He is a veteran staffer of the International History Olympiad and IGB Worlds from 2018, and staffed and/or directed several dozen events for IAC in the 2018-2019 academic year.
+He is a veteran staffer of the International Geography Championships from 2018, and has staffed and/or directed several dozen events for IAC.
 Emilio also was a Politics, Administration, & Organization Studies major at the Universität Potsdam in Germany.
 Sparked by his love for strategy computer games, he began attending academic competitions at age ten.
 Emilio was a proud member of the Wilmington Friends School National History Bowl team, from Wilmington Delaware, captaining them at US Nationals in 2013 and 2015.
 During his time as Clerk of the Wilmington Friends School Quizbowl Club he increased membership by over five hundred percent.
 Though not his major, he continues to voraciously consume history and geography podcasts, university lectures, and YouTube videos whenever he has a moment to spare.

 Suopeng Gao is currently a full-time staff member for IAC based out of Shanghai, China where he serves as Director of IAC’s International Operations.
 He holds bachelor’s and master’s degrees in management from Babson College.
 Suopeng is also an alumnus of Lexington High School, where he competed on Science Bowl teams and captained Lexington’s National Ocean Science Bowl team his senior year.
-This is Suopeng’s third Olympiad after Hawaii 2016 and Berlin 2018 and second IGB World Championships following the inaugural IGB Worlds held in Berlin in 2018.
+2022 will mark Suopeng’s third International History Olympiad after Hawaii 2016 and Berlin 2018 and second IGC following the inaugural International Geography Championships held in Berlin in 2018.

 Nolwenn Madden is the co-founder and co-Executive Director of the International History Olympiad, the International Geography Bee, and International Academic Competitions.
 Prior to her career in academic competitions, Nolwenn studied at the French grande école EM Lyon where she received a MS in Management.
 She also worked as a translator for Microsoft and booking.com before launching the International History Bee and Bowl in 2011.
 She and David were c0-coaches for the first team from the USA to attend the International Geography Olympiad in Kyoto, Japan in the summer of 2013.
 This indirectly led to the idea for the first International History Olympiad two years later.
-She has organized and directed hundreds of tournaments for IAC throughout North America, Europe, Asia, Australia, and New Zealand and is currently serving as Director of Middle School and Elementary School Competitions in the USA.
+She has organized and directed hundreds of tournaments for IAC throughout North America, Europe, Asia, Australia, and New Zealand.
 In her spare time, she enjoys playing the ukulele, which she began playing at the 2016 International History Olympiad in Honolulu.
 She also enjoys skiing, playing the cello, cooking, and traveling.

-Grayson McCready coaches the International History Bee and Bowl team at SIS Basel, in Basel, Switzerland.
-His teams have qualified for every European Championship since the inception of the tournament and have won the JV Bowl and Bee once.
-He is the only coach to have attended every single IHBB European Championships.
-He teaches IB and IGCSE History and also sponsors the school’s Model United Nation Programme.
+Grayson McCready is a geography teacher at Swiss International School – Basel, where he coaches the International Geography Bee team.
+Along with geography, he also teaches IB and IGCSE History and also sponsors the school’s Model United Nation team.
 He has a B.A. in History and Geography from Simon Fraser University and a B.Ed. from the University of British Columbia.
 He started teaching in 1995 and left Canada in 2001 to teach internationally.
 After 8 years teaching in The Bahamas and Cuba he came to Switzerland in 2009.
 He is a former paratrooper in the Canadian armed forces and has served in postings in the High Arctic.